What to Expect After Getting a Dental Filling

-Your general dentist may suggest a dental filling after a dental check.
+What to Expect After Getting a Dental Filling from M.Y.
+Dental Spa in New York, NYYour general dentist may suggest a dental filling after a dental check.
 Placing a filling on a damaged section of a tooth is a common procedure.
 You may experience some symptoms after getting your filling.
 The following are things to anticipate after your dental filling appointment.

 Pain in the neighboring teeth